 On Wednesday, Oct.
 7, at 4 p.m. at Freud Playhouse, Morrison will participate via video conference in a panel discussion about the themes surrounding “Desdemona.”
 She will be joined by Sellars and “Desdemona” performer and librettist Traoré.
 Also participating will be Yogita Goyal, associate professor of English at UCLA, who specializes in African-American literature; Arthur Little, associate professor of English, who focuses on Shakespeare, gender studies, and African-American, race and ethnic studies; and Ayanna Thompson, professor of English at George Washington University, who specializes in Renaissance drama and issues of race in performance.

-The panel discussion, entitled “Desdemona’s Hidden Histories: Women’s Voices Moving in the Night from Africa to America by Way of Shakespeare and Morrison,” is free and open to the public.
+The panel discussion, titled “Desdemona’s Hidden Histories: Women’s Voices Moving in the Night from Africa to America by Way of Shakespeare and Morrison,” is free and open to the public.